Mitchell L. Marinello

 Mitch has extensive experience in alternative methods of dispute resolution and serves as a commercial arbitrator for the American Arbitration Association and the CPR International Institute for Conflict Prevention & Resolution.
 He also serves as a CPR and private mediator.

 For ten years, Mitch served as the Managing Partner of Novack and Macey and the Editor of Litigation Review, a legal periodical published by the firm.
-He is the firm’s representative to the IAG International, an international association of attorneys and accountants.
+Mitch is the firm’s representative to the IAG International, an international association of attorneys and accountants.
+He recently was elected to a three-year-term on the IAG Management Committee, the Association’s board of directors.

 Mitch is a Director of the Chicago Chapter of the Federal Bar Association, a member of the Civil Practice Committee (past Chair) of the Chicago Bar Association, and a member of the Litigation Section of the American Bar Association where he serves as Vice Chair of the ADR Committee and co-Chair of its ADR website.